k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ### Delete and Load Flows for Complex Documents

 - **Delete flow**: a single delete flow now deletes the document from the target environment.
-See an example of a delete flow for an LU based on MongoDB connector:
+See an example of a delete flow for an LU that is based on MongoDB connector:

   ![mongo-delete](images/mongodb_delete_flow.png)